synergycodes/ng-diagram/docs/palette.md

 ## Context

 The `palette` is a `configurable panel` used to provide reusable elements (`nodes`, `groups`, `custom components`) that can be dragged into the `diagram`.
-It helps users `quickly build` or `extend diagrams` by selecting and placing predefined elements onto the `canvas`.
+It helps users `quickly build` or `extend diagrams` by selecting and placing predefined elements on to the `canvas`.

 ## Decision